 Practice 4 – Giving Your Team a Choice

-Depending on the Agile framework at use, team members either choose and commit to tasks at the beginning of each iteration or choose and pull tasks from the To Do section once the iteration begins.
+Depending on the Agile framework at use, team members either choose and commit to tasks at the beginning of each iteration or choose and pull tasks from the To-Do section once the iteration begins.
 In both cases, they are in charge of which tasks from the planned work they commit to.
 Creating a sense of control and responsibility to do the best job possible.

-Planning for such assignment approach is a little different.
+Planning for such an assignment approach is a little different.
 If you have a team where everyone completes similar tasks, you simply plan according to the number of people on your team.
 If on the other hand, your team is made up out of various professionals, it is important to make sure everyone has enough tasks for the whole iteration.

 Practice 5 – Measuring Performance

 It is important for any manager to know what their team can do.
 Thus measuring performance is nothing new.
 However, when it comes to Agile, using visual boards and estimation, adds a layer of ease to measuring performance.
+This is the 5th of the Agile best practices.

 Since the team is always tracking its actions and estimating how much time tasks will take, it becomes very easy to measure how much time completing the work actually took and then creating better estimates for the future.
 Thus setting and negotiating more accurate deadlines.